-As a photographer, you may have overlooked the speciality fields that are beyond wedding and portrait photography.
+As a photographer, you may have overlooked the specialty fields that are beyond wedding and portrait photography.
 For instance, did you know that photographing hair is a real thing?
 Hair photography has become an independent field in which you need to sharpen your skill these days.

 Many hairstylists, salons and hair product companies demand a standard set of photographs to promote their work.
 If you are considering venturing into this field, then you will likely be met with open arms once you establish your clientele.

 To help you photograph hair like a professional, we have put together the top seven things to put in practice.

 Sometimes less is more; this is certainly the case when photographing someone’s beautiful locks.
 It’s crucial to make sure you don’t have a distracting background that will confuse and distract from the head of hair you are photographing.
 Opt for white or a lighter color and allow additional room for text/copy if it’s for a magazine.

 Pro Tip: Shoot some horizontal and vertical orientation as it will provide flexibility to the client’s marketing strategy.